dascentral/dotfiles/software/evernote.md

 ## System Fonts

-I like using Microsoft's "Calibri" font within Evernote.
-Microsoft packages its application fonts within the app bundle.
-They are not available by default to other macOS applications and will need to be added manually to Font Book.
-You can add the font files from within the app bundle.
+I like using Microsoft's "Calibri" font within Evernote however, since Microsoft packages its application fonts within the app bundle, they are not available by default to other macOS applications.
+I manually add them to Font Book:

 * Browse to `/Applications`
 * Right click on `Microsoft Word.app` and click "Show Package Contents"
 * Browse to `/Contents/Resources/DFonts`
+* Drag relevant items into Font Book